First Congregational Church (Riverside, California)

 First Congregational Church of Riverside is a Christian church in Riverside, California, US.

 Overview

 The church was founded in 1872 and is a part of the United Church of Christ (UCC).
-The main pastor is Rev Kristen Nelson.
 The congregation has a long history of social activism and continues to be a voice for progressive Christianity in the Inland Empire area.

 History

-FCC was founded on April 1, 1872 and was the first church in Riverside CA.
+FCC was founded on April 1, 1872 and was the first Protestant church established within the city limits of Riverside CA.

 Frank Miller, owner and proprietor of the Mission Inn, became a member in 1878 and led the effort to build the current building which was completed in 1914.
 The building was designed by Myron Hunt in the Spanish Churrigueresque (Baroque) style.
 It is located at 3504 Mission Inn Ave, Riverside and is now designated as a historical landmark.

 Values

 FCC is not a creedal or dogmatic church and welcomes diverse Christian beliefs.
 New members are asked to “covenant to walk together as we seek to be faithful to Christ.”.

 FCC offers Sunday religious services, Bible studies and Taize prayer services.